-Your advisor will help you decide which remedial courses to take.
-Descriptions of courses will provide more information about math courses, including the prerequesits.
-For more information, see the Frequently Asked Questions (FAQs) page.
+Descriptions of courses will provide more information about math courses, including the pre-requesites.

-Exemption from Remedial Courses
+Exemption from Co-requisite Courses

 Requirements for 200 and 300 Level Courses

-- Students who have passed an intermediate algebra course at another college may be able to be placed in MAT 200 or 206 directly without taking the placement test; such students should see the math department chairperson or a math department deputy chairperson for placement .In order to take MAT 209, Statistics, or any 300-level mathematics course, students must pass or place out of MAT 206, Pre-Calculus.
+- Students who have passed an intermediate algebra course or college algebra course at another college may be able to be placed in MAT 200 or 206 directly; such students should see the Mathematics Department chairperson or a math department deputy chairperson for placement .In order to take MAT 209, Statistics, or any 300-level mathematics course, students must pass or place out of MAT 206, Pre-Calculus.

-- Students who have taken one of the AP Calculus exams and received either a 3, 4, or 5 can be placed in a higher level mathematics course than MAT 301.
+- Students who have taken one of the AP Calculus exams and received either a 4, or 5 can be placed in a higher level mathematics course than MAT 301.